backyardbiomech/DLCconverterDLT/README.md

 ## Usage ouline:
 1. The videos used for training DeepLabCut must have unique names.
 If, like me, your DLT videos are all named cam1.mp4, cam2.mp4, etc, `renameVids.py` will help give unique names.
-2. If you have data digitized in a DLT program that you want to use as labelled data in DLC, us `dlt2dlc.py`
+2. If you have data digitized in a DLT program that you want to use as labelled data in DLC:
+    1. use `dlt2dlc.py` if you want to extract frames and labels from your videos.
+This gets complicated and might be buggy
+    2. Use DLC to add videos to project and extract frames, and use `dlt2dlclabels.py` (simpler, more stable) to skip the DLC labeling GUI.
+This requires a "multianimal" project with only one animal labeled (as of 20 Oct.
+2020), and DLT track names must exactly match bodyparts in DLC config.
 3. Train DLC, and analyze your videos.
-    1. If you are analyzing bounding boxes, get those coordinates from DLC for a video and run `bbCrop.py` to make a cropped video.
+    1. If you are analyzing bounding boxes (EDIT: probably don't do this...), get those coordinates from DLC for a video and run `bbCrop.py` to make a cropped video.
     2. You can then use `dlt2cropped.py` to "crop" any coordinates you digitized in DLT, then pass to DLC for training.
     3. Analyze your cropped videos in DLC
     4. Use `cropped2full.py` to "uncrop" the DLC generated coordinates back to full resolution coordinates
-4. Use `dlc2dlt.py` to convert DLC coordinates back to DLT style coordinates
+4. Use `dlc2dlt.py` to convert DLC coordinates back to DLT style coordinates (this is not yet working with multianimal projects, but will soon!)
 5. In your DLT program (Argus or DLTdv), either load the videos and new data, or use command line functions in each to perform the 3d reconstruction with your dlt coefficients.
 ## Detailed Usage